-- I. To practice pharmacy in the best interest of patient and community health and well-being.
-A pharmacist must consider the rules and regulations intended to protect the health and well-being of patients and communities while also using professional judgment in their decision making process. - II.
-To exercise professional judgment under the auspices of their license when delivering care to patients.
+I. To practice pharmacy in the best interest of patient and community health and well-being.
+A pharmacist must consider the rules and regulations intended to protect the health and well-being of patients and communities while also using professional judgment in their decision making process.